Bringing Firearms Across the Border into the United States

 The U.S. allows more types of weapons across the border than Canada does, and U.S. border agents typically have more discretion about their response if you break those rules.
 Certainly you can still be fined, or even jailed, if you fail to declare a weapon.
 However, if the border officer decides you did not intend to smuggle in the weapon, they may just confiscate it and deny you entry without filing criminal charges.

-If you want to visit the United States with guns or ammunition, you will need a permit from the ATF.
+If you want to visit the United States with guns or ammunition, you will need a permit from the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 This applies even if you are a diplomat, foreign law enforcement agent, or hunter.

 When you arrive at the border, you will declare your firearm, provide the required documents, and answer all questions truthfully.
 The border services officer must be satisfied that you have a valid reason for importing the firearm, and may check to ensure that you have stored your firearm properly for transportation.
 They will review your paperwork and may verify that the firearm you have with you matches the one described in the documents.